WHOISshuvam/30-Days-Of-Learning/Day 6/Notes.md

 ##### Firewall Evasion With Nmap
 ```
 -pN [Continues Scanning even if the host is not responding to ICMP packet]
+-f [Breaks packet into fragments of Packets]
+--scan-delay <time>ms [USeful if the network is unstable]
 ```